hernantz/blog/content/de-normalize-with-firestore-subcollections-for-fun-and-profit.md

 Another way to think about Firestore is as a big FUSE filesystem of JSON documents that checks access rules for accessing a file or modifying a document and triggers callbacks for every update/create/delete action.

-Access rules are created using a [limited language][2] (for the sake of scalability) that only allows you to check the who is applying changes to a given document.
+Access rules are created using a [limited language][2] (for the sake of scalability) that only allows you to check the who and the what changes are being affected in a given document.

 Say you have a collection of posts and you need to add the "liked by" feature ♥.
 Any client should only be able to add the current user as a new like, but not modify anything else in the document.